j0eyv/ConditionalAccessBaseline/README.md

 ### Setup IntuneManagement

 Start by downloading the files in GitHub.
 Extract the Github repo somewhere on your device.
-Remember the path where the tool is stored.
 For example: *C:\Intune\IntuneManagement*.

 ![IntuneManagement2](./images/IntuneManagement2.png)